 The National Association of REALTORS® (NAR) thanks you for your commitment to improve the appraisal process for all homebuyers.
 Credible and fair valuations are key to sustainable financing and REALTORS® commend the Appraisal Subcommittee (ASC) for holding its recent hearing on appraisal bias.
-NAR has actively advocated for solutions that will eliminate bias and maintain the public trust in the appraisal profession.
-NAR looks forward to subsequent hearings and opportunities to collaborate with the ASC and other stakeholders to prevent bias in appraisal.
+NAR has actively advocated for change and looks forward to subsequent hearings and opportunities to collaborate with the ASC and other stakeholders to end bias in appraisal.